cournape/audiolab/README.txt

 LICENSE:

-pyaudiolab itself is licensed under the LGPL license (see COPYING.txt in main source directory)
+audiolab itself is licensed under the LGPL license (see COPYING.txt in main source directory)

-pyaudiolab depends on libsndfile to work; libsndfile is licensed under LGPL.
+audiolab depends on libsndfile to work; libsndfile is licensed under LGPL.

 See http://www.mega-nerd.com/libsndfile/ for details.